planetlabs/planet-client-python/design-docs/CLI-Data.md

 Create a structured search criteria.
 This command provides basic functionality for specifying a filter by creating an AndFilter with the filters identified with the options as inputs.
 This is only a subset of the complex filtering supported by the API.
 For advanced filter creation, either create the filter by hand or use the Python API.

 Options:
--asset (str).
-Filter to items with one or more of specified assets -date-range FIELD COMP VALUE (str, str, str).
+- asset TEXT    Filter to items with one or more of specified assets.
+VALUE is a comma-separated list of entries.
+When multiple entries are specified, an implicit 'or' logic is applied.
+- date-range FIELD COMP VALUE (str, str, str).
 Filter field by date.
 COMP can be lt, lte, gt, or gte.
 VALUE is an RFC 3339 date.
--geom GEOM (json).
+- geom GEOM (json).
 Specify a geometry filter as geojson.
--number-in FIELD VALUES... (str, list of float) Filter field by numeric in.
+- number-in FIELD VALUES... (str, list of float) Filter field by numeric in.
--permission, boolean.
+- permission, boolean.
 Filter to assets with download permissions.
-Defaults to true -range FIELD COMP VALUE... (str, str, float) Filter field by numeric range.
+Defaults to true
+- range FIELD COMP VALUE... (str, str, float) Filter field by numeric range.
 COMP can be lt, lte, gt, or gte.
--string-in FIELD VALUES... (str, list of str) Filter field by string in.
+- string-in FIELD VALUES... (str, list of str) Filter field by string in.
--update FIELD COMP VALUE (str, str, str) Filter to items with changes to a specified field value made after a specified date.
+- update FIELD COMP VALUE (str, str, str) Filter to items with changes to a specified field value made after a specified date.
 COMP can be gt or gte.
 VALUE is an RFC 3339 date.

 Output:
 A full JSON description of the search criteria.